Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Higher-order CRB and curvature corrections in the square root embedding

-which coincides with bounds of the kind obtained by Bhattacharyya, but now using derivatives of the score (\emph{not} \(\frac{\partial^k_\theta f}{f}\)), and recovers the CRB at $m=1$.
+which coincides with bounds of the kind obtained by Bhattacharyya, but now using derivatives of the score (not \(\frac{\partial^k_\theta f}{f}\)), and recovers the CRB at $m=1$.

-In contrast, we obtained further refinements by embedding the statistical model manifold extrinsically into the Hilbert space $L^2(\mu)$ and exploiting the associated differential geometry.
-For $m=1$, we showed that the CRB is improved by an explicit \emph{curvature correction} term involving the second fundamental form $\Pi(\eta_1,\eta_1)$, where $\eta_1$ is the score direction (see Theorem \ref{thm:m1-corrected}).
-This yields a strictly sharper bound whenever the estimator residual has nontrivial projection in the normal direction of the model manifold -- considerations of this kind are \emph{not} made in the Bhattacharyya-type bounds.
+In contrast, we considered refinements obtained by embedding the statistical model manifold extrinsically into the Hilbert space $L^2(\mu)$ using the square root map and exploiting the associated differential geometry.
+For $m=1$, we showed that the CRB may be refined by an explicit \emph{curvature correction} term involving the second fundamental form $\Pi(\eta_1,\eta_1)$, where $\eta_1$ is the first-order jet direction (see Theorem \ref{thm:m1-corrected}).
+This yields a strictly sharper bound whenever the estimator residual has nontrivial projection in the normal direction of the model manifold; that is, whenever we have a CRB-inefficient estimator --- considerations of this kind are not made in the non-asymptotic Bhattacharyya-type bounds.